polar-app/polar-app/_posts/2019-12-11-1-80-Enhanced-Mobile-Windows-Spaces-within-Tags.md

 This is a great opportunity to save some money once 2.0 is out the door.

+<b>Update: </b> We're going to be extending the discount until Dec 31, 2019 due to the delayed release of 1.80.

 # Mobile

 The mobile app has been significantly reworked and now feels more like a native app.
 Navigation works properly and